All Nexus Barristers:

 Andrew is probably the only barrister practising in England and Wales who has this range of experience, and it enables him to view and deal with disputes from both a practical and legal perspective.

-The types of cases he can help either landlords or tenants with include:
+The types of cases he can help either landlords or tenants with either via a solicitor or on a direct public access basis include: